noahehall/theBookOfNoah/0current/security/auth.md

   - opaque: unique obsfucated string that acts as a database key; cant be decoded, extracted or decrypted (unless your the auth server that created it)

   - JWT: (pronounced JOT) plain text authorization & profile data

-    - validation: is how you establish trust
+- validation: is how you establish trust; always validate the access & ID token
-      - should always be validated with the auth server before using it (in case its been stolen)
+  - retrieve your sigingKeys: the keys doc represent the public key that the token was signed with
+  - split the access token on each period
+    - `[header.payload.signature] = accessToken.split('.')`
+    - get all the claims: `{ typ, alg, kid } = decodeBase64(header)`
+      - kid: key id,
+        `canITrustAccessToken = sign(kid[signingKeys], payload, alg) === accessToken`
+      - alg: algorithm
+      - typ: ...

 ### grant types